CatalysmsServerManager/docs/docs/en/CSMM/advanced-handlebars.md

 {{/each}}"
 ```

-Note that because the `{{each}}` loop does not contain a ; the system will generate one long PM with each player that matches the condition, rather than a bunch of PMs.
+Note that because the <code v-pre>{{ each }}</code> loop does not contain a ; the system will generate one long PM with each player that matches the condition, rather than a bunch of PMs.
 To send multiple PMs, the `pm` command should be moved inside the loop, and the command ended with a ; before the loop repeats.

 ```handlebars
 pm {{player.steamId}} "The following high-level players are online:";